nmpowell/mousemorph/README.md

 MouseMorph
 ==========

+_We're not quite done here, but please get in touch if you are interested: nicholas.powell.11@ucl.ac.uk ..._

 Tools for MRI mouse brain morphometry.

 MouseMorph is a modular set of tools for automatically analysing mouse brain MRI scans and NIfTI images.
 It enables fully automatic [Voxel- and Tensor-Based Morphometry][ashb_vbm_2000] (VBM, TBM) on large cohorts of high-resolution images.
 It is employed at the UCL Centre for Advanced Biomedical Imaging (CABI) for [phenotyping](http://en.wikipedia.org/wiki/Phenotype) mice based on *in-vivo* and *ex-vivo* MRI scans.
 It has been tested for robustness on hundreds of mouse brain scans, both *in vivo* and *ex vivo*.

-_We're not quite done here, but please get in touch if you are interested._

 ![Example mouse brain TBM result.](docs/ex_mouse_brain_TBM_thumbnail.png)